jeffrom/logd/WORK.md

 # later

+* [ ] graceful shutdown: clients connections should close cleanly if possible
 * [ ] `REFUSE`, `ACCEPT` commands.
 * [ ] log file compression
   * probably want to be able to have the server close a connection and tell the